 Gouda is a signature cheese of the Dutch and an increasingly popular style made by cheesemakers in the United States.
-Gouda is aged anywhere from 2 months to five years.
+Gouda has aged anywhere from two months to five years.
 The longer it's aged, the more intense the cheese becomes; harder and denser in texture with bold flavors that can be sharp, salty, sweet, nutty and caramelized all at once.

->

-> The regions of the Netherlands known for producing gouda are North and South Holland, North Brabant and Friesland.
+The regions of the Netherlands known for producing gouda are North and South Holland, North Brabant and Friesland.
 North and South Holland have lush, grassy pastures that produce especially rich, high-fat cow's milk.
 This milk is used for making what is considered the best gouda in the Netherlands.

 Increasingly, gouda is also being made by many cheesemakers in the United States.

 Many say that the grass cows graze on greatly affects the flavor of gouda.
 This is why gouda made from the rich, high-fat milk of cows grazing on lush grasses is considered the best.
 However, other things affect the flavor of gouda as well.